Pool of Radiance: Ruins of Myth Drannor: Adaptations

 A novel based on the game, written by Carrie Bebris, was published by Wizards of the Coast and was also included with the collector's edition of the game, except in Europe.
-Despite much criticism of the game, opinions on the novel have generally been positive.
 The Collector's Edition version of the game contained a copy of the book, an original pen and paper module, an audio CD, and a bag of polyhedral dice.
 The printed adventure was called Pool of Radiance: Attack on Myth Drannor.